pcreignou/extension-app-file-archive-reference-implementation/README.md

 # File Archive Extension App Reference Implementation
 ## Introduction
-This reference implementation models the use case of taking an agreement PDF sent by the DocuSign platform using a file archive extension app and storing it locally.
+This reference implementation models the use case of taking an agreement PDF sent by the Docusign platform using a file archive extension app and storing it locally.

 ## Setup instructions
 ### 1. Clone the repository